Cystatin C: A Candidate Biomarker for Amyotrophic Lateral Sclerosis

 Digital Object Identifier (DOI)

 Wilson, Meghan E.; Boumaza, Imene; Lacomis, David; and Bowser, Robert, "Cystatin C: A Candidate Biomarker for Amyotrophic Lateral Sclerosis" (2010).
-Neurobiology.
+Translational Neuroscience.
 566.